bgoodr/arduino-mk-utils/README.md

 <a name="Finding_the_MONITOR_PORT"></a>

 For instance, on Ubuntu or Debian Linux, commonly MONITOR_PORT turns out to be /dev/ttyACM0.
-When the "upload" rule is executed, this package attempts to determine the MONITOR_PORT by using the underlying Arduino-Makefile/Arduino.mk "help" rule to identify it (processing done inside [fix-monitor-port-permissions.sh](fix-monitor-port-permissions.sh)).
+When the `upload` rule is executed, this package attempts to determine the MONITOR_PORT by using the underlying Arduino-Makefile/Arduino.mk `help` rule to identify it (processing done inside [fix-monitor-port-permissions.sh](fix-monitor-port-permissions.sh)).
 The USB cable has to be plugged in for this to work.